DanteAlonsoHT/Create_my_own_python_linters/README.md

 > This repository is about an example of how to build your own python linters from scratch using Ruby.

-As you can see in this repository, the main idea is to create python linters, (**linters**) are the mean tool to analye the source code to detect programming errors, style flaws, bugs, suspucius code, etc.
+As you can see in this repository, the main idea is to create python linters, (**linters**) are the means tool to analyze the source code to detect programming errors, style flaws, bugs, suspicious code, etc.

 <center>
 <h2>Bad Code  vs  Good Code</h2>